JanHerca/urantiapedia/output/wikijs/en/article/Michelle_Klimesh/Celestial_Ministry_Seen_and_Unseen.md

 10.7 sextillion angels!
 Add these to the 56 quadrillion working at the local universe levels, and keep in mind that the Infinite Spirit is personally aware of each and every one of them.
 How can we be anything but awestruck by the extent of God’s power?

-Before leaving the subject of origin, revisit the quote on [UB 9:8.17](/en/The_Urantia_Book/9#p8_17) that describes the Infinite Spirit’s family as living ladder.
+Before leaving the subject of origin, revisit the quote on <a id="a85_59"></a>[UB 9:8.17](/en/The_Urantia_Book/9#p8_17) that describes the Infinite Spirit’s family as living ladder.
 If you consider this phenomenon from the Paradise point of view, it becomes clear that a ladder sent down to each mortal in existence only appears to be a ladder from the human perspective.
 In reality, the Infinite Spirit’s family must be an enormous web, a blanket of love and mercy covering the entire inhabited universe.
 There is nowhere any of us could possibly go where we are not surrounded by these children of mercy, nowhere we could be where his love doesn’t pour over us and into us.
 We are not alone; we have not been left here to our own devices.
 We are constantly immersed in love and surrounded by ministers, the children of the Infinite Spirit.

 ## Nature

-_The universe of your origin is being forged out between the anvil of justice and the hammer of suffering; but those who wield the hammer are the children of mercy, the spirit offspring of the Infinite Spirit._ [[UB 9:1.8](/en/The_Urantia_Book/9#p1_8)]
+_The universe of your origin is being forged out between the anvil of justice and the hammer of suffering; but those who wield the hammer are the children of mercy, the spirit offspring of the Infinite Spirit._ <a id="a89_211"></a>[[UB 9:1.8](/en/The_Urantia_Book/9#p1_8)]

 We are told that only good can come of our efforts to love and understand the angels.
 What kind of persons are these, the children of the Infinite Spirit, who have us in their watch care?